Air Fryer vs Food Dehydrator: How Different Are They?

 And How Are They Different?

-The following are a few examples of the differences between an air fryer vs dehydrator.
+The following are a few examples of the differences between an vs dehydrator.

-• Food dehydrators can take hours to days to do their thing, whereas air fryers only need minutes
+• Food dehydrators can take hours to days to do their thing, whereas air fryers only need minutes.
+This is because dehydrators use a low temperature range (around 70°F–190°F) for slow drying, while air fryers use a much higher temperature (typically 325°F–450°F) for quick cooking.

-• Dehydrated food tastes different when it comes out of the dehydrator – this is not the cases with air fryers
+• Dehydrated food tastes different when it comes out of the dehydrator – this is not the case with air fryers.

 It should be obvious to you now that food dehydrators and air fryers serve different purposes, despite their similarities.